An Overview of the Prostate Px+ Test for a Prostate Cancer Diagnosis

-Today, more than 85% of patients that are diagnosed with prostate cancer will be considered in the low or intermediate risk category purely because they have similar clinical information.
+Today, more than 85% of patients that receive a prostate cancer diagnosis will be considered in the low or intermediate risk category purely because they have similar clinical information.
 The conflict in using this clinical information alone to treat and manage a person’s cancer and to determine prostate cancer stages has been a topic of discussion in recent years.
 From a purely clinical perspective, patients can often appear the same, when in fact they will have very different outcomes.
 One patient might have a slow growing cancer that will never be a problem and the second patient might have an aggressive cancer.

 The current challenge in predicting individual patient risk is complicated by the multiple variables that must be considered, as well as the applicability and accuracy of available predictive tools and tests.
-Prostate Px+, a new prostate cancer test developed by Aureon, was created with these challenges in mind and is currently being adopted into urology offices like Dr. Allen’s in Plano, Texas.
+Prostate Px+ testing, a new prostate cancer test developed by Aureon, was created with these challenges in mind and is currently being adopted into urology offices like Dr. Allen’s in Plano, Texas.
 As a new option for physicians, this state-of-the-art test is being used to better assess the prostate cancer within each patient so that prostate cancer stages and a more accurate diagnosis and treatment plan can be offered.

-Prostate Px+ is a prostate cancer test that is ordered at diagnosis to provide physicians with objective and useful information.
+Prostate Px+ testing is a prostate cancer test that is ordered at diagnosis to provide physicians with objective and useful information.
 Unlike other tests, it uses a combination of cellular, molecular and clinical data with advanced mathematical analysis, to assist doctors in properly identifying low risk vs. high-risk patients.
 Prostate Px+ is based on patented technology and is the only test that combines multiple layers of data based on the patient’s tissue to provide an idea of the outcome post-therapy.
 In essence, when someone asks, “What is your prognosis?” a more accurate answer can be given.

 Once prostate cancer has been found in a patient, a physician can order the test and use the same sample that was provided for the original biopsy.
 The test, which is currently only available in the United States, is analyzed and a personalized report is sent to the physician to be used for patient discussion within about five days.
 One of the items that will be provided back to the physician is a prostate disease Progression Score that will rank between 0-100.
 This number reflects the likelihood of the patient developing disease progression (defined as bone/soft tissue metastases, death of disease and/or androgen independent rise in PSA within eight years of their diagnosis.